-How do you make peach cobbler with fresh peaches?
+How to make it with fresh peaches:

 First step is to peel and slice your peaches.
 Hopefully they're easy to peel and cling-free which means they don't stick to the pit.
 If not, here are a few helpful tips when slicing your peaches: